Athlon007/MOP/FAQ.md

 If it's listed on the Mod compatibility list - yes.

-If it isn't - perhaps, I don't know.
+If it doesn't - perhaps, I don't know.
 You need to check it yourself.
 In most cases it will work.

 ## What does it disable